 In this article, we explain how to navigate the Music app as well as how to add your music directly to the Apple Watch.

-How to use the Music app on Apple Watch
+How to open the Music app

 There are two ways to access the Music app on the Apple Watch.
 First, as with any other Apple Watch app, you can go to the home screen by pressing the Digital Crown, and then tapping the Music icon to open the app.
 Alternatively, if you're already listening to music then you can quickly access the music controls via Glances by swiping up on the watch face screen.